-A few pieces caught my eye this week, like this beautiful painting called 'Lost in Love' from the Dutch artist Margo van Erkelens.
-Love the atmosphere as well as her refined techniques and coloruse.
+A few pieces caught my eye this week, like these beautiful paintings from Dutch artist Margo van Erkelens.
+While I was surfing today on Facebook I came 'accidentally' across her profile page.
+Very interesting artwork!
+Love the atmosphere as well as her refined coloruse.
 Just take a look below for inspiration.
-Earlier I wrote already another blog about this inspiring lady BLOG 01.
+I wrote also another blog about this inspiring lady BLOG 02.

 More about the artist: